Skip to main contentlogo of the One Health Vector-Borne Diseases HubVBD Hub - About

 Hannah Vineer's profile picture

-Hannah Vineer’s expertise is in veterinary parasites, how they exist within the wider ecological community, and the impacts of weather, climate, host interactions and human behaviour on parasite populations and transmission.
-Hannah uses mathematical and statistical models to predict how parasite populations and transmission varies geographically and seasonally, with the aim of generating knowledge and tools to help inform veterinary policies and improve parasite control.
-She bring expertise in One Health perspectives to the project.
+Hannah Vineer’s specializes in veterinary parasites, examining how weather, climate, host interactions, and human behavior influence their populations and transmission.
+She uses mathematical and statistical models to predict geographic and seasonal trends, aiming to inform veterinary policies and improve parasite control while incorporating One Health perspectives.

 Steven White' profile picture